 Video 3: This third video is the same as above except we have applied a 2-fold zoom.
 So, both slow motion and zooming are applied to make it easier to examines the technique of both horse and rider in this equestrian jumping event.

-Video Surgeon allows you to print to paper or to file, one or a series of images.
-In the example below there are six images that show the sequence from start to finish, of this jump.
+Pictures from video: Video Surgeon allows you to print to paper or to file, one or a series of images.
+In the example below we have the same image shown but at different magnification levels.
 Click on the thumbnail to see the full sized image.